As the attending physician, you are primarily responsible for treatment and authorizing time loss.

 If you have authorized time loss for 30 days and the patient continues to need time loss authorized, the patient must choose a new attending physician or authorized nurse practitioner.
 However, if you have authorized time loss for 30 days and the patient no longer needs time loss authorized, you may continue to treat as the attending physician up to the limit of 60 days or 18 visits.

-Tip: As a chiropractic physician, you need to find out if the patient has already been treated by a physician assistant, a naturopathic physician, or another chiropractic physician because the 60-day/18 visits clock starts when the patient chooses one of these providers as his or her attending physician.
+Tip: As a chiropractic physician, you need to find out if the patient has already been treated by a naturopathic physician or another chiropractic physician because the 60-day/18 visits clock starts when the patient chooses one of these providers as their attending physician.

 Stay at work / Return to work